gemfire/gemfire-developer-website/README.md

 The VMware GemFire Developer Center is a site specifically built to be a great resource for GemFire users.

-Our guiding principle is to ensure readers have free, immediate access to all the content on the GemFire Developer Center.
-No purchase is ever necessary to access content on the GemFire Developer Center because it is either open source or an easily accessible trial.

 ## Getting Started Building a Local Deployment of the GemFire Developer Center

 Before you can build a local copy of the GemFire Developer Center, there are software prerequisites that you’re going to need to install.

 _Note: The instructions below are primarily designed for Mac users.
 While you should be able to make things work on Windows as well, it may require a few additional steps.
-(For example, using `make` should work natively on a Mac with Xcode dev tools installed, but requires a [special installation](https://gnuwin32.sourceforge.net/packages/make.htm) for Windows._
+For example, using `make` should work natively on a Mac with Xcode dev tools installed, but requires a [special installation](https://gnuwin32.sourceforge.net/packages/make.htm) for Windows._

 ### Requirements for Local Development / Build